The Shikoku Ohenro Pilgrimage

-The Shikoku pilgrimage consists of eighty-eight temples and numerous other sacred sites located around the island of Shikoku.
-At 1150 km (750 miles) it remains one of the worlds great pilgrimages.
+At 1200 years and 1200 kilometers, the Shikoku pilgrimage is one of the worlds oldest and longest spiritual pilgrimages.
+Consisting of eighty eight temples and numerous other sacred sites the pilgrimage roughly rings the perimeter of Shikoku island.
 Established by Kukai, the founder of Shingon Buddhism, in the early 9th century, Kobo Daishi (as he is known posthumously) continues to play a central role in the pilgrimage today.
 To learn, more about the history of the pilgrimage, click here.

 Discover Shikoku provides customized pilgrim experiences tailored to our clients’ individual goals and needs.
 From an afternoon of temple highlights to extended walking experiences, anything can be arranged.
 Accommodations vary from simple temple retreats to luxurious ryokan and natural hotsprings, while meals include everything from local handmade noodles to sumptuous kaiseki courses.